+Brits includes prospecting rights and a mining right under application on farms adjacent to Vametco.
+The Company’s interest in the asset ranges between 51% and 74% through three different companies.
 The project hosts high-grade vanadium mineralisation in several magnetite layers.
-The mineralisation is outcropping and a continuation of the Vametco deposit strike with similar or higher vanadium grades.
-The project offers a potential extension of Vametco’s life of mine and presents cheaper near-surface ore for the Vametco plant post acquisition.
+The mineralisation is outcropping and a continuation of the Vametco deposit strike.
+The project offers a potential extension of Vametco’s life of mine and a cheaper source of near-surface ore for the Vametco plant.

 The table below shows the Company’s interest in the different mineral rights